 Decorate with macarons, grated lemon peel and a little gold dust.

 - It is possible to omit and add spices according to personal taste.

-- Keep the tart in a closed container in the refrigerator for up to 5 days.
+- Keep the pie in a closed container in the refrigerator for up to 5 days.
 Serve at room temperature.

 - Lemon "flesh" is made by peeling (including thin white skin) and then removing segments using a sharp knife.

 - Gold dust can be achieved baking specialty stores for products and materials.